microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/New-MgRiskDetection.md

 # New-MgRiskDetection

 ## SYNOPSIS
-Add new entity to riskDetections
+Create new navigation property to riskDetections for identityProtection

 ## SYNTAX